Amazingren/NTIRE2024_ESR/README.md

 - Sub-track 1: **Inference Runtime**, the aim is to obtain a network design / solution with the lowest inference time (runtime) on a common GPU (i.e., NVIDIA GeForce RTX 3090 GPU) while being constrained to maintain or improve over the baseline method RLFN in terms of number of parameters, FLOPs, and the PSNR result.

-- Sub-track 2: **FLOPs**, the aim is to obtain a network design / solution with the lowest amount of FLOPs while being constrained to maintain or improve the PSNR result, FLOPs, and the inference time (runtime) of RLFN.
+- Sub-track 2: **FLOPs**, the aim is to obtain a network design / solution with the lowest amount of FLOPs on a common GPU (i.e., NVIDIA GeForce RTX 3090 GPU) while being constrained to maintain or improve the inferece runtime, the parameters, and the PSNR results of RLFN.

-- Sub-track 3: **Parameters**, the aim is to obtain a network design / solution with the lowest amount of parameters while being constrained to maintain or improve the PSNR result, the FLOPs, and the inference time (runtime) of RLFN.
+- Sub-track 3: **Parameters**, the aim is to obtain a network design / solution with the lowest amount of parameters on a common GPU (i.e., NVIDIA GeForce RTX 3090 GPU) while being constrained to maintain the FLOPs, the inference time (runtime), and the PSNR result of RLFN.

-- Main-track: **Overall Performance** (Runtime, Parameters, FLOPs,) the aim is to obtain a network design / solution with the best overall performance in terms of inference runtime, FLOPS, and parameters on a common GPU (i.e., NVIDIA GeForce RTX 3090 GPU).
+- Main-track: **Overall Performance** (Runtime, Parameters, FLOPs,) the aim is to obtain a network design / solution with the best overall performance in terms of inference runtime, FLOPS, and parameters on a common GPU (i.e., NVIDIA GeForce RTX 3090 GPU) while being constrained to maintain or improve the PSNR results.

 It's important to highlight that to determine the final ranking and challenge winners, greater weight will be given to teams or participants who demonstrate improvements in more than one aspect (runtime, FLOPs, and parameters) over the provided reference solution.

 To ensure fairness in the evaluation process, it is imperative to adhere to the following guidelines:
 - **Avoid Training with Specific Image Sets:**
     Refrain from training your model using the validation LR images, validation HR images, or testing LR images.
 The test datasets will not be disclosed, making PSNR performance on the test datasets a crucial factor in the final evaluation.